ahopgood/ahopgood.github.io/_drafts/2017-11-02-the-apache-gateway.markdown

 2. I still need a hosts file for each machine and will need to update it if I introduce new services/domain names
 3. This solution only works on my local network

-These issues not withstanding the solution is extenisble enough should in future I implement a BIND server or add the services to my registered domains I can without having to throw much away:
+These issues not withstanding the solution is extensible enough that should I in future implement a BIND server or add the services to my registered domains I can do so without having to throw much away:
 1. If I want to use DNS (via one of my registered domains) instead of the hosts file I can remove the hosts file, add an A record to the subdomain and a ddclient entry on the apache server to update the A record.
 No change is required for the virtualhost entry whilst still blocking IP addresses that aren't from my local network.
 2. If I want to open a service up to the wider world I can follow the steps above to use DNS and then remove the `Require ip` block from the virtualhost entry.